 At Morris, King & Hodge, P.C., we believe that negligent truck drivers and trucking companies should be held responsible when they harm others.
 You should not have to pay medical bills for injuries caused by a negligent truck driver.
 Our experienced Alabama accident attorneys have recovered more than $100 million in verdicts and settlements for clients, including a $1 million settlement against a trucking company for causing the wrongful death of a motorist, a $1 million settlement in a wrongful death accident caused by a tractor-trailer blocking a roadway and a $550,000 settlement of a hit-and-run accident involving an 18-wheeler.
 If you have been injured in a truck accident in Florence, contact a truck accident attorney for a free consultation today!

-Truck Accident Attorney in Florence: How We Can Help You
+How Are Florence Truck Accident Attorneys Can Help You

-Truck accidents cause more catastrophic, life altering, and fatal injuries than any other type of motor vehicle accident because of the size of large trucks and the speed involved.
+Trucking accidents are among the most complicated accidents in Florence.
+Large trucks cause more catastrophic, life-altering, and fatal injuries than any other type of motor vehicle accident because of the size of large trucks and the speed involved.